vinceyuan/Demo9GAG/README.md

 ##Issues:

-1. The third party data source ([http://infinigag-us.aws.af.cm/](http://infinigag-us.aws.af.cm/)) is slow and not stable.
+1. Sometimes the third party data source ([http://infinigag.k3min.eu/](http://infinigag.k3min.eu/)) is not stable.
 This issue is handled in the app.
 When there is a problem, just pull to refresh.
 2. When the unit test fails because the server returns 500(Internal Server Error), just restart the unit test.

 ##Third-Party Libraries: